geotech R package

 NGA-West 2 worksheets:

-Distance relations in ground-motion prediction equations
+Distance relations in ground-motion models

 Summary: